Skip to main content

 Configuration File Location

-Hexagon looks for configuration files in several locations:
+Hexagon looks for your main configuration file in the following order:

 1. The path specified by the HEXAGON_CONFIG_FILE environment variable

-2. A file named hexagon_tools.yaml in the current directory
+2. A file named app.yaml in the current directory (default)

-3. A file named hexagon_tools.yml in the current directory
+3. A file named app.yml in the current directory

 Next Steps